dsqx71/Paper-Reading/README.md

 	- Incorporating constant highway skip connection into matching network.
 	- Employ a fully convolutional network to postprocess the matching cost, which take place of conventional 'winner takes all' stragety and cause the greatest improvement of this work.
 	- Propose reflective loss for training model to estimate confidence scores of the output.
 The loss is quite simple, if the prediciton is correct, i.e differs from the ground truth by less than one pixel, the sample is considered positive, otherwise negative.
 	- The authors make an observation that batch normalization has a detrimental effect on matching network.
+We need more discussion about the building block of matching network.
 - **Significance**:
 	- It shows that ResNet is ineffective for matching.
 That is quite unexpected.